 When students at Chabad-Lubavitch rabbinical academies delve into their rigorous scholarly study of Jewish texts, they do so with the knowledge that they have been encouraged to pen their scholarly papers and insights for publication in journals that may be read by students and rabbinic scholars around the world.

-Every year, from Baltimore, Md., to Manchester, U.K., from Holon, Israel to Moscow, Russia, tens of publications authored by students are published by the student bodies of their schools.
+Every year, from Baltimore, Md., to Manchester, U.K., from Holon, Israel, to Moscow, Russia, tens of publications authored by students are published by the student bodies of their schools.
 These include in-depth analyses of Biblical verses, Talmudic passages, Jewish law and Chassidic texts.
-One publication from Yeshivas Lubavitch Manchester, for example, contains 47 essays, ranging in length from one or two pages to essays up to 20 pages in length.
+One publication from Yeshivas Lubavitch Manchester, for example, contains 47 essays, ranging in length from one or two pages to essays up to 20 pages long.

 Debating Jewish texts is almost as old as Judaism itself, and the recording of scholarly opinions on the texts has proliferated since the arrival of the printing press.
 The understanding has always been that any scholarly discussion is welcome as long as it is well-considered and well-sourced, and does not contradict established Jewish law.